EclipseFdn/iot.eclipse.org/README.md

 5. Push feature branch: `git push origin my-new-feature`
 6. Submit a pull request

+## Project Adopter

+Add your organization logo to our list of adopters by creating a pull-request or by creating an [issue](https://github.com/EclipseFdn/iot.eclipse.org/issues/new?template=adopter_request.md).

+If you plan on submitting a pull-request, you will need to make the following changes:

+1. Add a color and a white organization logo to static/assets/images/adoptors.
+All logo should be transparent svg.
+2. Update adopter data file: [data/adopters.yml](https://github.com/EclipseFdn/iot.eclipse.org/blob/master/data/adopters.yml)

-## Adopters Plugin
+### Javascript Plugin

-Here are quick instructions on how to use the eclipsefdn-adopters.js:
+Here are quick instructions on how to use the eclipsefdn-adopters.js on your Eclipse projet website:

+#### Usage

-Add the following scripts to the <head> section of the page
+Include plugin's JS to the <head> section of the page:

-### Usage

-Include plugin's JS:

 ```html
 <script src="//iot.eclipse.org/assets/js/eclipsefdn.adopters.js"></script>